-Table 14-2: Inter polation Ellipsoid F Ranges (m) and Ex xperimental Variogram Parameters 5 -
+Table 14.2: Interpolation Ellipsoid Ranges (m) and Experimental Variogram Parameters

 Interpolation ellipsoids were oriented along the general geological trends identified for each deposit area solid and locally modified for changes in solid geometry.
 As such, the Pit Zone supports 33 interpolation sub-domains and the Northeast Zone supports 36 interpolation sub-domains, for a total of 69 interpolation sub-domains.
 Ellipsoids for the east/southeast Pit Zone strike east-southeast and support moderate dips towards south-southwest, with the primary direction of continuity oriented in the dip direction.
 Ellipsoids for the west/northwest Pit Zone strike southwest-west and support moderate dips to the west-northwest, with the primary direction of continuity oriented in the strike direction.
-Ellipsoids for the Northwest Zone strike southeast and support moderate dips to the west-northwest zone strike southeast and support moderate dips to the southwest, with the primary direction of continuity oriented in the strike direction.
+Ellipsoids for the Northwest Zone strike southeast and support moderate dips to the southwest, with the primary direction of continuity oriented in the dip direction.